Self-organized swimming with odd elasticity: Purcell's swimmer with odd elasticity

-{\it Purcell's swimmer with odd elasticity.--} The three-link model swimmer, known as Purcell's swimmer \cite{Purcell1977}, consists of three slender rods of lengths $\ell_1$, $\ell_2$, and $\ell_3$ connected by two hinges, as shown in Fig. \ref{fig:tls}(a), which also introduces lengthscale $L=\ell_1+\ell_2+\ell_3$.
+The three-link model swimmer, known as Purcell's swimmer \cite{Purcell1977}, consists of three slender rods of lengths $\ell_1$, $\ell_2$, and $\ell_3$ connected by two hinges, as shown in Fig. \ref{fig:tls}(a), which also introduces lengthscale $L=\ell_1+\ell_2+\ell_3$.
 We denote the position of the end of the first rod as $(x, y)$ and the angle from the $x$ axis as $\theta$.
 The relative angles at the two hinges are denoted as $\alpha_1$ and $\alpha_2$.
 We assume the hinges are elastic \cite{Moreau2019}, and linearly related to the relative angles so that the $\bm{e}_z$ component of the elastic torque is given by $T_\alpha=K_{\alpha\beta}\alpha_\beta$, with Greek indices denoting the degrees of freedom for the shape, as $\alpha, \beta=\{1, 2\}$.
-In the elasticity matrix, ${\bf K}$, we introduce odd elasticity, in addition to the ordinary even elasticity, as \citep{Scheibner2020, Yasuda2021}
+This linear elastic hinge at the linkage may be regarded as a coarse-grained representation of the Euler-Bernoulli constitutive relation \cite{Moreau2018, Walker2019d, walker2020efficient}.
+To ensure that the object relaxes to an equilibrium configuration in the absence of odd elasticity, we assume the matrix $K_{\alpha\beta}$ to be positive-definite.
+Moreover, following previous studies \citep{Scheibner2020, Yasuda2021}, we consider a simple form of the elasticity matrix as